 Project creation#

-Following ScadeOne methods is used for creation:
+Following ScadeOne method is used for creation:

-ScadeOne.new_project(storage: str | Path) Project | None#
+ScadeOne.new_project(storage: str | Path) Project#

 Create a new project.